ruthen71/ruthen71.github.io/en/index.md

 - 2023/04 ~ University of Tsukuba, Graduate School of Science and Technology, Degree Programs in Systems and Information Engineering, Master's Program in Computer Science

 ## Awards
-- 2021/05 Tsukuba Scholarship, Scholarship for Academic Archievement
+- 2021/05 Tsukuba Scholarship, Scholarship for Academic Excellence
 - 2023/03 Dean's Award, School of Informatics

 ## Qualifications